Chair and Founder

 Matthew J. Kuta

 Matthew Kuta is an accomplished leader with global experience where as a former military officer he has led large multi-national teams in very high-stakes initiatives as an F-15E fighter pilot.
-Matthew holds both a B.S. from the United States Air Force Academy an M.A. from Norwich University and is a current MBA student at Duke University’s Fuqua School of Business.
+Matthew holds a B.S. from the United States Air Force Academy, an M.A. from Norwich University, and an MBA from Duke University’s Fuqua School of Business.

 He has been recognized for multiple professional accolades to include the Jabara Award, awarded to the top U.S. Air Force Academy Alumni for contributions to aviation.
 He is also a recipient of the Distinguished Flying Cross, the highest award for aviation in the U.S. military that can be awarded in combat.